choctaw-nation/together-were-more/readme.md

 # Changelog

+## 3.0.0

+-   New!
+Posts are now powered by the Block Editor

 ## 2.0.4

 -   Fixed: Hero photo is now positioned correctly on desktop sizes in the homepage 'current-feature' section